 During their fieldwork, the Abrams Nieman Fellows will work on a public service reporting project for their home news organization and participate in specialized journalism education.
 During this time, the Abrams Nieman Fellows will return to Harvard University periodically and may create materials and content for Nieman Foundation publications.
 The fellows may also learn new skills such as audience development and engagement; database journalism; digital storytelling; FOIA requests and research, narrative reporting; and investigative tools and techniques.

 The Abrams Nieman Fellowship additionally will provide opportunities for the fellows to build a support network of local journalists looking to collaborate on long-term reporting projects.
 Journalists who apply for the fellowship may be working on a project they wish to expand in some new way, or make plans to develop a new project during their fieldwork.
 Nieman alumni, many of whom have produced award-winning investigative work in small markets, will serve as advisors to the Abrams Nieman Fellows.

 Candidates for the fellowship must be working journalists with at least five years of full-time media experience.
 Print, radio, TV and online editors and journalists are all eligible, as are freelancers.
-The application deadline for the 2019-20 Abrams Nieman Fellowships passed on Feb.
-18, 2019.
+The application deadline for the 2020-21 Abrams Nieman Fellowships is Feb.
+18, 2020.
 Information about the application process is available on the How to Apply webpage.